translense-private-limited/.github/.github/ISSUE_TEMPLATE/default.md

 ---

 (Description summary of the issue and what needs to be achieved goes here, Try to answer questions such as `why?` in this section, `what?` goes in execution below and `how?` part will go into the handbook which will be linked here.)

+## Actor
+-  Who can perform the task

+## Acceptance Criteria
+- Various conditions that needs to successfully executed for user story to pass.

 ## Tasks